pH-7/PHP-type-names/README.md

 # PHP type names ⚡️

+Get all valid PHP type names with constants.

 ## 📄 Description

 *Simple library containing the list of constants for the available PHP data types.
 Use those constant types in your project when you need to mention a data type, use those constants instead of hardcoding them.*